Index

 Density of Premises Licenced to Sell Alcohol

 As Hull is a city with tightly defined geographical boundaries (compared to many other cities) and as a result it has a high density of premises licenced to sell alcohol compared to all other local authorities in the region.
-However, across England the density ranges from 0.3 to 91.9 premises per square kilometre or from 0.3 to 34.0 premises per square kilometre once some of the highest figures for London local authorities are excluded.
-Blackpool has 34.0 premises licenced to sell alcohol per square kilometre which is the highest density outside London.
+However, across England the density ranges from 0.3 to 299 premises per square kilometre for 2023/24.
+The lowest concentrations are in Northumberland and Slough (both 0.3 premises) and the highest in the City of London (at 299 premises) with Blackpool having the highest concentration outside London (at 33.8 premises).
 Therefore in relation to other cities beyond the Yorkshire and Humber region, the density in Hull is not as high.
-Hull is ranked 26th highest (out of the 132 upper-tier local authorities in England with data).
+Hull is ranked 42nd highest (out of the 266 lower-tier local authorities in England with data) or 19th highest excluding the 30 local authorities with data in London.

 The figures relate to the number of premises licenced to sell alcohol per square kilometre.